Connecticut Sun: Media coverage

-As of the 2021 season the television home of the Sun is NESN.
-For the 2021 season NESN will air 22 games, 7 on the regular network and 15 on NESN+.
+Currently, the Sun television rights are held by NBC Sports Boston.
+Select games air instead on sister station NECN.

-Previously, Connecticut Sun games aired on WCTX (MyTV 9), a local television station for the state of Connecticut.
+Until 2023, Sun games aired on NESN.
+Previously, Connecticut Sun games also aired on WCTX (MyTV 9), a local television station for the state of Connecticut.
 It was the second time WCTX had aired Sun matches.
 They were also the original home of Sun matches prior to the 2010 season.
 More often than not, NBA TV picked up the feed from the local broadcast, which are shown nationally.
 Broadcasters for the Sun games on WCTX consisted of Bob Heussler and Rebecca Lobo, Jennifer Rizzotti or Kara Wolters.
-From 2012–2014 Sun games were broadcast on CPTV Sports (CPTV-S).
+From 2012 to 2014 Sun games were broadcast on CPTV Sports (CPTV-S).
 For the 2011 season, Sun games were broadcast on Comcast Sports Net New England, with Mike Gorman as an announcer.
 In addition to Mike Gorman, broadcasters in the past have included Leah Secondo and Kara Wolters.

 Audio broadcasts for all home games are done by Bob Heussler, which (excluding blackout games, in which case are available on ESPN3.com) are streamed to the WNBA League Pass game feeds on the league website.
-Furthermore, some Sun games are broadcast nationally on CBS, CBS Sports Network, ESPN, ESPN2 and ABC.
-The WNBA has reached an eight-year agreement with ESPN, which will pay right fees to the Sun, as well as other teams in the league.
+Furthermore, some Sun games are broadcast nationally on CBS (locally via WFSB), CBS Sports Network, Ion Television (locally via WHPX), ESPN, ESPN2 and ABC (locally via WTNH).